How do I get to Weir Farm National Historic Site?

-- Paintings, etchings, drawings, and sculpture are among the holdings of Weir Farm National Historic Site and the Weir Farm Art Center.
+- Paintings, etchings, drawings, and sculpture are among the holdings of Weir Farm National Historic Site and the Weir Farm Art Alliance.

 - For a map of the institutions with works by Julian Alden Weir, click here.

-Do you sell the America the Beautiful - Senior Pass?
+Do you sell the America the Beautiful - Senior Pass or Annual Pass?

-- Yes, we do sell the America the Beautiful - Senior Pass.
+- No, we do NOT sell the America the Beautiful - Senior Pass.

 - We do not sell the $80.00 America the Beautiful - Annual Pass.

 - Senior Passes and Annual Passes can be purchased online at store.usgs.gov/pass.